 1. You have other pensions

-Often, you’ll get pushed over the tax-free threshold because you have other pensions that are paying you an income alongside the State Pension.
+Often, you’ll get pushed over the tax-free threshold because you have other private pensions that are paying you a retirement income alongside the State Pension.

 Remember, as lovely as the full State Pension is, the most you’ll get is £9,627.80 per year.
 That’s just £185.15 per week – probably not enough to live on without some other form of income alongside it!
 So, it’s important to pay into a pension throughout your working life, in order to save enough to tide yourself over once you retire.
 You can set up a personal pension really easily with PensionBee or Penfold, which both have handy apps you can use to track your money and watch it grow.